Keegan-Evans/Keegan-Evans.github.io/_posts/2020-10-18-Daily-Progress.md

   ```
 - 16.12 from *Simply Scheme*.

-- Worked on post about organizing a website using Jekyll.
+- Started working on a post about organizing a website using Jekyll.

 - Listening to today: [VØSNE: Hypnotic Session](https://youtu.be/IvflPFtz-zs)